How to measure temperatures correctly

 To verify that both CPU cores are under load, starting the Activity Monitor application in the Utilities folder.
 You will see that there are two processes called 'yes' using around '100%' cpu usage each.

 Let the machine run for 10 minutes for the temperature to stabilize.
-You can see the temperature climbing in Hardware Monitor.
-After 10 minutes write down the current load temperature shown in Hardware Monitor or CoreDuoTemp.
+You can see the temperature raising if you use a tool with graphing.
+After 10 minutes write down the load temperature (averaged) shown in monitoring tool.

 Note: We're not looking for the peak temperature but the average temperature after the fans has kicked in and cooled the machine while under heavy load.

-Immediately after you've finished the load temperature recording, you can write down the hard drive temperature reported by the S.M.A.R.T sensor inside the hard drive.
+Immediately after you've finished the load temperature recording, you can write down the drive temperature reported by the S.M.A.R.T sensor inside the drive.

 7. Submit information